yurenju/gaia-ui-tests-backup/README.md

-    --emulator arm --homedir /path/to/emulator:  use these options to let Marionette launch an emulator for you in which to run a test --address localhost:2828:  use this option to run a test on an emulator which you've manually launched yourself, a real device, or a b2g desktop build
+    --emulator arm --homedir /path/to/emulator:  use these options to let Marionette launch an emulator for you in which to run a test --address <host>:<port>  use this option to run a test on an emulator which you've manually launched yourself, a real device, or a b2g desktop build.
+If you've used port forwarding as described below, you'd specify --address localhost:2828

 If you use the --address localhost:2828 option, you must additionally setup port forwarding from the device to your local machine.
 You can do this by running the command:

-    adb forwad tcp:2828 tcp:2828
+    adb forward tcp:2828 tcp:2828

 adb is the 'android debug bridge', and is available in emulator packages under out/host/linux_x86/bin.
 Alternatively, it may be downloaded as part of the